 Monday to Wednesday the market is open from 9 am until 6 pm.
 Casual market days bring the fresh fruit & veg stalls along with general household goods and a scattering of clothing stalls.
 A peaceful way to take in the location and browse the various coffee shops in a relaxed atmosphere.
 Thursday is the smallest day of the week at Portobello Road, opening from 9 am until 1 pm with the same stalls open as the previous days but closing earlier.

-Saturday’s at Portobello Road are the jewel in the crown for this vibrant and bustling market place.
-Compared to Friday’s market, a specialist antiques arcade is waiting for you as an added extra, where you are likely to discover a new treasure chest full of old coins and worldly charms.
+Saturday’s at Portobello Road is the jewel in the crown for this vibrant and bustling market place.
+Compared to Friday’s market, a specialist antique arcade is waiting for you as an added extra, where you are likely to discover a new treasure chest full of old coins and worldly charms.
 If you want time and – more importantly – space to look for something unique, it is recommended to come early.
 From 11:30 onwards the streets are getting filled and are soon ready to burst at the seams.

 Fresh fruit and vegetables dominate a hundred meter stretch of Portobello Road and you can find your typical kitchen needs and exotic fruits from overflowing wheelbarrows and vintage crates never seen before.
 With prices starting at “£1 a box” it is the ideal place to stock up for creating your own unique smoothies.
 If you are looking for a quick meal, there are plenty of street food vendors on hand allowing a casual break from the chaos going on all around.
-Crepes and Bratwurst stalls are an affordable and convenient way to replenish yourself for the second round of bargain hunting, whilst the many cake stands deliver the perfect reward for a long day’s work.
+Crepes and Bratwurst stalls are an affordable and convenient way to replenish yourself for the second round of bargain hunting, whilst the many cakes stand to deliver the perfect reward for a long day’s work.

-We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
+We strive to keep our listings accurate.
+But it can happen that things change without our knowledge.
 You can help us keep this review up to date by reporting any information you think is inaccurate.